-- 166 These rights are engaged in the following ways: - 166.1 The requirement to show evidence of being vaccinated might be taken by some as a limit on those persons' rights to hold an opinion about vaccination without interference or that this would constitute an interference with their cultural or religious rights. - 166.2 There are some belief systems which disagree with aspects of the way that certain vaccinations are made if they are made with human tissues, and some have beliefs, associated with the body of a person being sacred, that the human body should not be in receipt of foreign chemicals or compounds. - 166.3 However, the Order does not have the effect of altering or limiting a person's beliefs about vaccinations or restrict people from engaging in their cultural or religious practices in other ways, although they may require people to act inconsistently with those beliefs if they wish to be able to receive services from those specified businesses subject to the Orders. - 166.4 The amendment of the vaccines that are acceptable for the purposes of the Order to include Novavax and Sputnik V may have the effect of promoting this right, as it will provide two additional options for vaccine technologies that people may accept or prefer over the previously acceptable options. - For the above reasons, although this right is engaged, my opinion is that it is not limited by the Order.
+- 184 In my opinion, the Order limits these rights because: - 184.1 Those who are firmly opposed to vaccinations (or to these specific vaccines) might view the requirement to show evidence of being vaccinated as limiting those persons' rights to hold an opinion about vaccination without interference, or, that this constitutes an interference with their cultural or religious rights. - 184.2 There are some belief systems which disagree with aspects of the way that certain vaccinations are made if they are made with human tissues, and some have beliefs, associated with the body of a person being sacred, that the human body should not be in receipt of foreign chemicals or compounds. - 184.3 The pandemic orders do not have the effect of altering or limiting a person's beliefs about vaccinations or restrict people from engaging in their cultural or religious practices in other ways, although they may require people who work at ceremonial spaces to act inconsistently with those beliefs if they wish to be able to attend for work at the ceremonial space.